WOIO: Linking up with CBS

 On May 23, 1994, WJW-TV owner New World Communications signed a group-wide affiliation contract with Fox; calling for stations either owned by New World—or in the process of being acquired by the chain—to switch affiliations to Fox after their existing contracts ended.
 The news caught CBS president of affiliation relations Tony Malara off guard as such an arrangement was without precedent.
 Moreover, WJW-TV had been aligned with CBS for 40 years.
 WOIO not only had their affiliation with Fox recently extended through 1998, their interest in local news was heightened after Malrite encountered success launching a newscast on WXIX-TV, and had the support of Fox president Lucie Salhany.
 Due to the aftereffects of the early 1990s recession, Fox lessened the priority level for their affiliates to have free-standing news services.

 CBS initially courted Scripps-Howard, owner of WEWS-TV and WXYZ-TV in Detroit (another market impacted by the deal) but Scripps-Howard signed an extensive contract of their own between ABC and the majority of their stations.
 The network next approached WUAB, but details emerged of a possible local marketing agreement (LMA) between WOIO and WUAB, with Malrite assuming operational control of WUAB from owner Cannell Communications; talks between the two owners had been underway for several months.

 In what industry observers regarded as a surprise, CBS signed up WOIO as their replacement for WJW-TV, with network executives impressed by Malrite president Milton Maltz's presentation and WOIO's prior loyalty towards Fox.
 WOIO also committed to carrying Late Show with David Letterman live at 11:30 p.m.—a factor Malara considered "a very big deal", as WJW-TV delayed it until midnight after the New World-produced Valley of the Dolls.
-The deal came with risks: WOIO had cultivated a strong, youth-oriented identity that needed to be reconciled with CBS's older-skewing programming, while CBS News president Eric Ober noted WOIO's absence of local news would result in a temporary "news deficit".
+The deal came with risks: WOIO had cultivated a strong, youth-oriented identity that needed to be reconciled with CBS's older-skewing programming, while CBS News president Eric Ober noted WOIO's absence of local news resulted in a temporary "news deficit".
 As part of the affiliation agreement, CBS agreed to provide cash compensation to WOIO for carrying its programming and contributed 50% to a $1 million marketing campaign.